ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/use-a-smart-action-form.md

                     'field' => 'Valid proof of ID',
                     'type' => 'File',
                     'is_required' => true,
-                    'description' => 'ID card or passport if the document has been issued in the EU, EFTA, or EEA / ID card or passport + resident permit or driving licence if the document has been issued outside the EU, EFTA, or EEA of the legal representative of your company'
+                    'description' => 'ID card or passport if the document has been issued in the EU, EFTA, or EEA / ID card or passport + resident permit or driving license if the document has been issued outside the EU, EFTA, or EEA of the legal representative of your company'
                 ]
             );
     }